Fluid limit of a distributed ledger model with random delay: Model set up

-The Directed Acyclic Graph (DAG) model used in this paper is a variation of the DAG model introduced in \cite{Ck21}.
-The main novelty of the model in this paper include the consideration of multiple possibilities of POW duration as well as multiple number of arriving vertices at each time.
-We first introduce some random variables that appears in the context of distributed ledger.
-Then we will define the corresponding distribution of the random variables in Section \ref{kchoice_distribution} and the evolution equations for the model in Section \ref{kchoice_section_updaterule}.
+The DAG model used in this paper is a variation of the DAG model introduced in \cite{Ck21}.
+The main novelties of the model in this paper include the consideration of random POW durations as well as simultaneous arrivals of multiple vertices at each time.
+Before defining the model in detail, Section \ref{sec_notation} provides a brief introduction to the notation, indicating where each variable is formally defined.
+Then, we introduce variables that appear in the context of a DL.
+The distributions of the random variables and the evolution equations for the model will be given in Section \ref{kchoice_distribution} and in Section \ref{kchoice_section_updaterule} respectively.